ArmanHussainDS/CapstoneProjectFIS/README.md

 ## Methodological Process

 A project of this magnitude required a great depth of thinking as to how I would overcome and approach a challenge.
-To do this I utilised the CRISP-DM model which included the following stages
+To do this I utilised the CRISP-DM model which included the following stages:

 - Business Understanding
 - Data Understanding